Australia's Wyloo bid for Canada's Noront shows battery metal scramble

 Wyloo has said it aims to accelerate development in the region.

-Ontario is geographically close to U.S. automakers in Michigan and Ohio, and General Motors Co (GM.N), Ford Motor Co (F.N) and Stellantis NV (STLA.MI) have all announced plans to make electric vehicles at factories in the province.
+Ontario is geographically close to U.S. automakers in Michigan and Ohio, and General Motors Co, Ford Motor Co and Stellantis NV have all announced plans to make electric vehicles at factories in the province.

 Nickel makes batteries energy-dense so cars can run farther on a single charge.
 Demand is forecast to double by 2030, driven by use in electric vehicles.